TheBrunoRM/Skywars/README.md

 To install the plugin, drag the .jar file to your server's **plugins** folder.\
 The plugin does not need any other dependencies as it should work by itself.\
-You can start the server after installing the plugin.
+You can start or reload the server after installing the plugin.

 ## How to use